 Furnace air filters are key to keeping little particles out of your furnace.
 Otherwise, they could build up inside and reduce its efficiency, eventually damaging it.
 High-quality filters will pick up smaller particles and will thereby provide better protection for your furnace.
 They may also have an impact on your overall air quality.

 Air filter quality is measured in MERVs, or minimum efficiency reporting value.
 The higher MERV, the smaller and larger percentage of particles that the filter can pick up.
 However, not all MERV levels are compatible with furnaces.

-If you have questions about your furnace filters, give our team at Guest Plumbing and Heating a call today.
+If you have questions about your furnace filters, give our team at Guest Plumbing and HVAC a call today.
 We’re here to help!